camziny/article-app/README.md

    Using yarn:
    `yarn install`<br />

-4. Run the development server
+4. Run the development server<br />
    Using npm:
    `npm dev`<br />
    Using pnpm: